 Texting has changed relationships—and not for the better.
+There really does need to be a texting etiquette in the dating phase.
 I’m not a fan of rules but I do feel there needs to be one big bold rule about text messaging:

 NEVER send a text message to communicate emotions or feelings!

 Good communication is the foundation of a happy relationship.
 Texting is impersonal communication.
 It is unbelievable to me that anyone would attempt to communicate relationship altering information via a text.
 But it happens all the time.
 Clients have told me they have said I love you for the first time, agreed to be exclusive, held entire arguments and even broken up without speaking a single word to each other.
 I hope it’s not just me who views that as crazy.

 I also think it is cowardly to initiate a date via text.
 I do understand the appeal for the sender; there is no pressure on what to say if you’re turned down.
 But as a woman, if a man doesn’t think enough of me to pick up the phone and speak with me then I’m not interested…and I hope to empower all women to feel that way.
 You teach people how to treat you.
 So when you first meet someone set a boundary that you want to communicate verbally.
 If a potential love interest texts instead of calling, text back, “Call me.”
 If they don’t, they may have saved you from future heartache.

 How long should you wait before responding to a text or phone call?
 The answer is, don’t wait.
 The idea that you have to play hard-to-get is junk-food.
 If you begin a relationship by playing games of any kind, you will ultimately lose.
 A person who is looking for a healthy relationship wants someone who is communicative.
 Having said that, ladies, let the man initiate all texts until you are in an exclusive relationship.
 If he takes you out you can thank him verbally at the end of the date.
 There is no need to thank him again with a text the next day—that’s his role.